The current state of VR technology, as told by a video production company

 The VR landscape and the hardware that goes with it are both constantly evolving, and like most things in the tech industry, the latest and greatest is always on the horizon.
 We’ve talked before about the buzz surrounding virtual reality, and after taking a closer look at the stats, we can confirm that the future of VR is looking brighter than ever.
-As one of the few video production companies that focuses on VR, here’s what we think you should know as we approach the halfway point of 2017.
+As one of the few video production companies that focuses on VR, here’s what we think you should know as of now.

 Facebook has long been considered the tech industry’s pioneer of virtual reality.
 It all started in 2014 when Mark Zuckerberg acquired Oculus for a cool $3 billion, a bold move by anyone’s standards.
 But so far this year, sales of the infamous Oculus Rift headset have fallen short.
 This could be due to a number of factors, like the spike in competition as more and more brands launch products.
 If there’s one thing we know about Facebook’s CEO, it’s that he’s not phased by a challenge, and he’s good at surrounding himself with very smart people.
 We’re looking at you, Michael Hillman and Hugo Bara.